artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 <!-- more -->

+We predominantly build websites and iOS apps, wherein the data is all stored externally  and it is the job of our products to basically convert API results into usable

 We did two big projects to understand what the future was Live Auctions in Swift, Artist and Home VC done in React Native

 I'm cautious of someone reading this and TLDRing "Orta/Artsy say Swift sucks" - it doesn't.
-It is not the right choice for our business today
+It is not the right choice for our business today.

+### Swift's upsides

+* Inter-operable with Objective-C, no re-write required
+* Great for teaching
+  - Would love a Playgrounds.app for Mac

+* Great for building encapsulated systems
+  - Types work well here

+* You can use whatever new features are released
+* Nascent community we were already members of
+*

 ### Swift + Native Downsides